Shelby County Outstanding 4-H'er Awards

 Beyond 4-H and school, Emma has participated in Buckeye Girls State thru the American Legion Post 355.
 Her faith also keeps her involved at St. Michael’s Catholic Church as a Eucharistic Minister, Mass Server, Mass Greeter, and Vacation Bible School volunteer.
 When she isn't busy volunteering for one of the many organizations she helps with, Emma works at Al’s Bar & Grill as a cook.

 Katelynn has been a 4-H member for six years and is the secretary of the Starting Farmers 4-H Club.
 According to Katelynn's advisor, Jerry Schmidt, "The list of Katelynn's accomplishments and leadership abilities is strong.
 She is always willing to help the younger members of the club at any time."

-Beyond 4-H, Katelynn is a senior at Houston High School, where she is a member of National Honor Society, captain of the volleyball team and active with the Houston FFA Chapter.
+Beyond 4-H, Katelynn is a senior at Houston High School, where she is a member of the National Honor Society, captain of the volleyball team, and active with the Houston FFA Chapter.
 Katelynn is also on the praise team at Lockington United Methodist Church.

 Award #3: Samantha Gaerke